 If you're counting carbs or calories, you might wonder how wine factors into your diet.
 While it might not be super high in carbs, there are a significant amount of calories in a bottle of wine.

-Wine consumption in the United States has nearly doubled over the past 20 years, going from about 464 million gallons in 1995 to an estimated 895 gallons in 2014, according to the Wine Institute.
+Wine consumption in the United States has nearly doubled over the past 20 years, going from about 526 million gallons in 1998 to an 966 million gallons in 2018, according to the Wine Institute.
 If you enjoy wine, it can be fascinating to discover new varietals and contemplate potential health benefits.
 It's worth noting, however, that wine contains a substantial number of calories.
 Although a small proportion of those calories comes from carbohydrates, most come from alcohol.

 Wine bottles come in a wide range of sizes, and as such, the number of calories and carbohydrates in any one bottle can vary greatly.
 In addition to the standard 750-milliliter bottles sold in most grocery and liquor stores, you may also find half-bottles, or those that contain 375 milliliters, as well as magnum bottles, which contain 1,500 milliliters of wine, or two bottles.
 Even larger bottles of wine may be equivalent to four, six, eight or more standard-size bottles.